HamedAjaj/SigmaCandidateForm/README.md

 ### Repository pattern
 ### Clean Code
 ### unit Test - XUnit package
-# Things that can make it later for big projects :
+# improvements  : Things that can make it later for big projects :
 	 UnitOfWork
 	 GenericRepository
 	 Specification pattern
-	 Middleware to handle bad requests
+	 Middleware to handle all requests
 	 Standardize the response style
+  	 Clean Architecture or any architecture according to the project’s business :)